xeonstaff/tempfriend/README.md

 ## Contributions

-Please contribute :) Open to all MRs.
+Please contribute!
+Open to all MRs.

 ## About